shruti-banerjee/endophytes-bioactive-molecules-review/README.md

 - Maps 16 relationship chains across 4 node types
 - Built with **NetworkX** and **Plotly** for interactive visualisation
 - Hover over nodes to explore connections

+### Module 6 — ML Drug-likeness Classifier (`06_ml_classifier.ipynb`)
+- Trains a **Random Forest classifier** to predict drug-likeness from molecular descriptors (MW, LogP, HBD, HBA)
+- Evaluates model using confusion matrix and 5-fold cross-validation
+- Plots feature importance to identify which descriptor matters most
+- Applies trained model to predict drug-likeness of all endophyte compounds
+- Built with **scikit-learn** and **RDKit**

 ---